misiektoja/spotify_monitor/README.md

 Inside Docker or Docker Compose, recovery guidance prefers the hidden `--set-sp-dc` path and also shows the advanced mounted Firefox command.

 For advanced client-mode failures, follow the [Spotify Desktop Client](#spotify-desktop-client) export instructions again.
 Add `--debug` to normal runs or doctor checks for sanitized technical detail.
 Use `--verbose` for startup settings plus rare operational state changes without per-poll traces.
-Cookies, tokens, authorization headers and SMTP passwords remain redacted.
+Cookies, tokens, authorization headers, email passwords and webhook URLs remain hidden.

 <a id="configuration"></a>
 ## Configuration